HiFaraz/node-playbook/README.md

 ## Native modules & Windows
 ### Problem / Context
-Some npm modules do not work on Windows because they contain non-JavaScript code.
+Some npm packages do not install on Windows because they contain non-JavaScript code.
 You will see errors related to `node-gyp` when you try to install them.
 ### Recommended solution
-Find another npm module that does the job in pure JavaScript.
+Find another npm package that does the job in pure JavaScript.
 For example, [bcryptjs](https://www.npmjs.com/package/bcryptjs) is a drop-in replacement for the popular [bcrypt](https://www.npmjs.com/package/bcrypt) module.

 How to find alternatives:
 * if the repo is hosted on GitHub or a similar platform, search the Issues for anyone mentioning Windows or node-gyp.
 It is likely someone in the thread has linked to a pure JavaScript replacement